You finish your lunch or dinner meal, leave the kitchen and soon you find yourself back in the kitchen hunting for more snack foods.

 If this sounds like you or if you want to get a better handle on which habits are derailing your healthy weight loss efforts, you can take my short, research-based Six Factor Quiz and get your personalized results.

-If you find this strategy helpful, know that when you go back to work, you can continue to use this strategy to tame workplace overeating.
+If you find this strategy helpful, know that you can also use it to tame workplace overeating.

 Just toss a toothbrush and toothpaste in your purse or briefcase – (spoiler alert) it’s something I’ve been doing for years.